250 ml in Fluid Ounces: A practical guide to Metric and Imperial Conversions

 -

-Fluid Ounces (fl oz): This is an imperial unit of volume.
-It's important to note that there are different types of ounces, including the avoirdupois ounce (used for weight) and the fluid ounce (used for volume).
+Fluid Ounces (fl oz): This is an imperial unit of volume. you'll want to note that there are different types of ounces, including the avoirdupois ounce (used for weight) and the fluid ounce (used for volume).
 We are focusing on fluid ounces in this conversion.

 -